jstarks974/MicroServiceA/README.md

 # To Do List Item Sorter
 ## Description:
-This service sorts a to-do list by days until due, priority level, or alphabetically
+This service sorts a to-do list by days until due, priority level, or alphabetically when it reads "D", "P", or "A", respectively, over a text file.

+## Requires:
+Python3

 ## How to REQUEST Data:
     with open(filename: String, "w") as file:
         file.write(sort_command: String)